 Kolbe Windows and Doors author review by Joseph Truini

 Kolbe Windows and Doors was founded in 1946 by brothers Herb and Ervin Kolbe, who were Wisconsin dairy farmers.
 Working out of their mother’s washhouse, they began repairing broken window frames and building new window sashes.
 Today, the company has grown into an international window and door company with seven locations in Wisconsin, Minnesota and Colorado.

-- Varied offering: Kolbe manufacturers six different window lines in a wide variety of sizes, shapes and styles.
+Varied offering: Kolbe manufacturers six different window lines in a wide variety of sizes, shapes and styles.
 The company also offers a line of high-quality, low-maintenance fiberglass entry doors that feature a realistic wood-grain texture with stained finish.

 Energy-efficient windows: Energy-efficient windows meet government specifications that may qualify for tax rebates.
 Kolbe offers windows in every imaginable shape and size, including all-wood windows, all vinyl windows and aluminum-clad wood windows in a choice of nine different wood species.

-- Customizable accessories: Consumers who want to emulate a specific architectural style can choose from a wide range of stylish handles, grills and seal types to help create the look they want.
+Customizable accessories: Consumers who want to emulate a specific architectural style can choose from a wide range of stylish handles, grills and seal types to help create the look they want.

-Kolbe Windows and Doors Company Profile
+Kolbe Windows and Doors Company Information